hpi-epic/pricewars/README.md

 Warning: There might be routing problems if the docker network overlaps with your local network.
 If this is the case, change the ip address in `docker-compose.yml` under the `networks` entry.
-After that, you might need to change the addresses in the host file to your new docker host ip address.

 ### Run Pricewars